23 years. Ten projects. One pattern.

 AI voice cloning fraud is receiving mainstream coverage in 2026.
 But the underlying technology is still in early adoption — accessible to organized criminal networks, not yet ubiquitous.
 As autonomous AI agents become cheap and available to anyone, the fraud infrastructure that currently requires technical sophistication will require none.
 The explosion in AI-assisted family scams is not behind us.
 It is ahead of us.

-Covered by NBC 7 San Diego (reporter Roberto Moutal) in editorial coverage on AI voice cloning scams — not a paid placement.
+- NBC 7 San Diego editorial coverage on AI voice cloning scams and the family code word defense strategy — not a paid placement.

-Press distribution via AP News and National Law Review established early third-party entity corroboration.
+- Press distribution via EIN Presswire and OpenPR established early third-party entity corroboration.

 InteractSafe.com